-About 10 days ago, Holli, a reader, made a comment on the Soaked Whole Wheat Bread recipe that it just never filled her pan like Tara’s pictures showed, and she wished I had more of a how-to on bread making.
-She suggested a video, but I don’t have a video camera.
-So there are a ton of photos here — almost 40.
+About 10 days ago, Holli, a reader, made a comment on the Soaked Whole Wheat Bread recipe that she wished I had more of a how-to on bread making.
+Here goes — there are a ton of photos here — almost 40.
 Just click on any of them to see a larger version!

 If you haven’t made bread before — or haven’t been satisfied with your results — I strongly suggest that you first perfect white bread, then move on to using other types of flour.
 It’s easier to get the dough consistency correct with white, and once you know what it should feel like, it’s easier to duplicate when you try other recipes.

 Basically, I can think of three likely reasons that a loaf doesn’t turn out as anticipated:

 - The yeast is partially or totally dead.
 My method makes sure that it’s good by “proofing” it — details below.
 It’s important to note that you can’t use no- or low-calorie sugar substitutes in yeast bread.
 The yeast needs real sugar (or molasses or honey, etc.) to live and grow.

 - The recipe may have been designed for a smaller pan.
 Many recipes specify a 4 x 8 inch pan, while the typical pan sold is 5 x 9 inches.
 We’ll start by measuring the pan and adjusting the recipe to suit the pan.